What the Recently Passed Senior Tax Deduction Means for You

 Key takeaways

-The One Big Beautiful Bill proposes a new deduction for taxpayers age 65 and older:
+The One Big Beautiful Bill Act includes a new $6,000 deduction per eligible senior for taxpayers age 65 and older.

 This deduction is on top of the existing standard deduction for federal income taxes: $14,600 for single filers, $29,200 for married couples filing jointly, and $21,900 for heads of household.
 Seniors aged 65 or older can already claim an additional deduction: $1,950 if single or head of household, and $1,550 per person if married.